cashpw/notes.cashpw.com/content/posts/kileBusyPersonPatterns2006.md

 #### Back {#back}

-Don't put time into tasks which will make no difference to anyone.
-Additionally, you may need to drop important tasks if even-more-important tasks are threatened.
+Don't put time into tasks which will make no difference to anyone or tasks which distract or are significantly less impactful compared to others.

 #### Source {#source}